tajseattle/BetterDisplayTajSeattle/README.md

 ## Compatibility

 > [!NOTE]
-> **The app is compatible with macOS 26 Tahoe** (Developer Beta 2).
-To ensure the best experience, some settings may require adjustment.
-An updated version of the app—with enhanced compatibility and refreshed visuals—is currently in development and will be available as an internal pre-release in the coming weeks.
+> **About macOS 26 Tahoe compatibility:** Although the latest stable app is mostly compatible with Tahoe (some settings require adjustment), **an updated version of the app—with enhanced compatibility and refreshed visuals—is already in available as an internal pre-release update**.
+Tahoe beta users are encouraged to upgrade to this version!
 >
+> To get the latest internal pre-release, please enable **Settings > Application > Updates > Receive pre-release updates** and **Receive internal pre-release updates**.
+>
-> For further details, see [this discussion](https://github.com/waydabber/BetterDisplay/discussions/4418).
+> For further details about Tahoe compatibility, see [this discussion](https://github.com/waydabber/BetterDisplay/discussions/4418).

 - The latest v3.x version of the app is compatible with all **Apple Silicon** and **Intel** Macs running macOS **Sequoia**, **Sonoma**, **Ventura** (13.2 or newer).
 - The latest stable v2.x version of the app supports macOS **Sonoma**, **Ventura** and **Monterey** (12.4 or newer).